-The geopolitical relationship between the United States and China is becoming more strained and seems likely to deteriorate further.
-Although this inevitably means a narrowing of the possibilities for such activities, in most scenarios the space for productive collaboration and exchange will not close completely.
+The geopolitical relationship between the United States and China is becoming more strained and is quite likely to deteriorate.
+Although this means a narrowing of the possibilities for such activities, in most scenarios the space for productive collaboration and exchange will not close completely.